cstepper/herecomes/README.md

 Package *herecomes* provides some funny functions for playing *youtube videos* for the crew members.

-The initial crew members were:
+The crew members were the following:

   - Hotstepper
   - SpinDoctor